Details

 United Kingdom (Wales, England, Northern Ireland)

-On March 28, 2018, the United Kingdom’s Department of Environment, Food, and Rural Affairs (DEFRA) announced that a beverage container deposit return scheme will be introduced, subject to a consultation process to determine the details of the law and program operation.
-[1] Public consultation on the implementation of the scheme opened in February 2019, and closed May 13, 2019.
+On March 28, 2018, the United Kingdom’s Department of Environment, Food, and Rural Affairs (DEFRA) announced that a beverage container deposit return program will be introduced, subject to a consultation process to determine the details of the law and program operation.
+[1] Public consultation on the implementation of the program opened in February 2019, and closed May 13, 2019.
 [2] A second consultation was held from March 2021 to June 2021.
 [3]

-The program is tentatively set up to encompass England, Wales, and Northern Ireland.
+The program was tentatively set up to encompass England, Wales, and Northern Ireland.
 PET bottles and metal cans ranging from 50mL to 3L in size will be included.
-Glass containers will also be accepted in Wales, similar to Scotland's proposed scheme.
-[4] In England, glass containers will instead be considered part of the Extended Producer Responsibility for Packaging program.
-[5] The scheme is expected to launch in October 2027 with an 90% redemption rate goal within three years.
-[6] Further details, such as the deposit management organization and administrative regulations will be decided at a later date beginning in spring 2025.
+Glass containers will also be accepted in Wales [4].
+In England, glass containers will instead be considered part of the Extended Producer Responsibility for Packaging program.
+[5]

 Scotland